 - Sweet chocolate ganache: use half milk chocolate instead of all semisweet.
 It will just be as smooth and wonderful but that bittersweet edge will not be there.
 It's the one we use for my favorite cake ever, the hot chocolate bourbon cake.

-Kitchen notes
+Kitchen Notes

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 - Alternate dry and wet ingredients: this is an important step when making cakes because we always want to level temperatures and densities.
-By adding part of the flour mixture, then part of the milk, and the repeating it until we add it all, we make sure it's all well incorporated.
+By adding part of the flour mixture, then part of the milk, and repeating it until we add it all, we make sure it's all well incorporated.
 Important: always start and end with the dry ingredients.

-- Chocolate chips: if you want to have some crunch or more chocolate flavor, you can add mini semisweet chocolate chips (¼ cup or so) to the chocolate batter, together with the cocoa powder.
+- Chocolate chips: if you want to have some crunch or more chocolate flavor, you can add mini semisweet chocolate chips (ยผ cup or so) to the chocolate batter, together with the cocoa powder.

 Related recipes you might like: